 Happiness is not a destination, but a way of travel.
-We are all on a human journey, so let’s make it a priority to enjoy this road while we’re on it.
+We’re all on a human journey, so let’s make it a priority to enjoy this road while we’re on it.
 These next 7 laws of happiness can help us with that.

 “Happiness is a journey, not a destination; happiness is to be found along the way not at the end of the road, for then the journey is over and it’s too late.
 The time for happiness is today not tomorrow.” – Paul H. Dunn

 This is a three-part series.
-Before you continue with this series, be sure to read Part 1 which covers the first seven laws of happiness:
+Before you continue with this series (or once you’ve finished), be sure to read Part 1 which covers the first seven laws of happiness:

 - Happiness is a state of mind.